JohnArochaDev/password-manager/NEXTSTEPS.md

+SECURITY:

+1. only a user with the same id as the credentials owner can make changes or post or get

+2. look into ways to encrypt the data in chrome.local.storage and decrypt in background.js

+3. look into ways to block curl scripts as a whole

+TO DO:

 1. [DONE] COMPLETE THE WEB URL'S SO IT LOOKS CLEAN ON THE CARDS AND ON THE EXPORT SHEET.
 ALWAYS REMOVE HTTPS://, DO IT ON FRONT OR BACK END

 2. [DONE] DARK MODE IS STARTED, WHEN YOU GET BACK FINISH IT.
 WERE STARTING IN settings.css.
 FINISH DARK MODE, THEN MOVE TO BELOW STUFF